FotoVerite/awesome-usps/README.markdown

 ## Legal Mumbo Jumbo

-Unless otherwise noted in specific files, all code in the Active Shipping project is under the copyright and license described in the included MIT-LICENSE file.
+Unless otherwise noted in specific files, all code in the Awesome USPS is under the copyright and license described in the included MIT-LICENSE file.

 Packages Module created by James MacAulay

-Copyright (c) 2008 FotoVerite, released under the MIT license
+Copyright (c) 2008 Matthew Bergman, released under the MIT license